-Increasingly, states and cities are passing or considering benchmarking and building performance standards (BPS) ordinances to ensure states are meeting energy code requirements and other policy goals (e.g. GHG emission reductions).
-These measures target existing public, commercial, and multifamily buildings which account for 40 percent6 of national GHG emissions and 50-80 percent of city emissions.7 These ordinances should be considered as a complementary strategy to adopting model energy codes to capture savings from both new and existing buildings.
+Increasingly, states and cities are passing or considering benchmarking and building energy performance standards (BEPS) ordinances to ensure states are meeting energy code requirements and other policy goals (e.g. GHG emission reductions).
+These measures target existing public, commercial, and multifamily buildings and should be considered as a complementary strategy to model codes.

-Benchmarking requires building owners or representatives to annually track and report energy and water consumption and (if applicable) energy production, while BPS require building owners to make actual improvements to their facilities over time.
+Benchmarking requires building owners or representatives to annually track and report energy and water consumption and (if applicable) production, while BEPS require building owners to make actual improvements to their facilities over time.
 Benchmarking helps building owners and managers understand how their buildings use energy, helping them to best target investments in energy improvements to their structures.
-Benchmarking also provides city planners and policy makers with key information about their building stock which can be used to create impactful policies and programs.

-Similar to codes, BPS ordinances set a standard that buildings must meet for their energy use or greenhouse gas emissions, and outline compliance pathways (prescriptive, EUI, emissions) to demonstrate achievement of these standards.
+Similar to codes, BEPS ordinances set a standard that buildings must meet for their energy use or greenhouse gas emission targets, and outline compliance pathways (prescriptive, EUI, emissions) to demonstrate achievement of these standards.
 Depending on the focus of the ordinance, they can help municipalities achieve goals related to energy use or carbon emissions, and are a great way to collect data on the energy use of the building stock.